-If any loss is taken place due a reason which is covered by all three insurances, the first insurer will pay 10 lakh, the second insurer would pay 12-10= 2 lakh, and the third insurer would pay 15-12=3 lakh.
+All three insurance companies would cover the losses if at all it occurs.
+The first insurer will pay 10 lakh, the second insurer would pay 12-10= 2 lakh, and the third insurer would pay 15-12=3 lakh.

-The client would also need to inform the second insurer about the first insurance policy and the third insurer about the first and second insurer.
+The client would also need to inform the second insurer about the first insurance policy.
+Consequently, he would also have to notify the third insurer about the first and second insurer.
 Concealing these details would make the insurances void.

-When the claim amount is within the sum insured of the policies
+The Claim amount is within the sum insured by the policies:

-In 2001, T.J Engineering exported a consignment of industrial equipments to the company situated in Sri Lanka.
-However, upon receiving the cargo, the buyer refused to accept the delivery, claiming that the industrial equipments got damaged and did not meet the contractual requirements.
+In 2001, T.J Engineering exported a consignment of industrial equipment to a company situated in Sri Lanka.
+However, upon receiving the cargo, the buyer refused to accept the delivery.
+He claimed that the industrial equipment got damaged and did not meet the contractual requirements.

-T.J Engineering had purchased marine cargo insurance policies offering the coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively
+T.J Engineering had purchased marine cargo insurance policies.
+The policies offered coverage of Rs 50 lakh and Rs 20 lakh each from two insurance companies—Insurer X and Insurer Y respectively.

-As the total loss was of Rs 10 lakh, T.J Engineering decided to approach only the single insurer.
-In this case, the company approached the insurer Y, who appointed a surveyor to inspect the goods.
+As the total loss was Rs 10 lakh, T.J Engineering decided to approach only a single insurer.
+In this case, the company approached Marine insurer Y, who appointed a surveyor to inspect the goods.

-After two days of inspection, the surveyor found that despite good packaging, the shipment of the industrial equipment came into the exposure of sea water and got damaged.
+After two days of inspection, the surveyor saw the shipment of industrial equipment damaged.
+Despite good packaging, the shipment of the industrial equipment came into the exposure to seawater and got damaged.

-The insurer Y asked for the damaged certificate, KYC document along with papers to proof the dispatch.
+The insurer Y asked for the damaged certificate, and KYC document along with papers to prove the dispatch.
 Once the insurer received all the documents, their claim team reviewed and approved the claim accordingly.

 When the claim amount is more than the sum insured of one marine insurance policy

-While the international business brings with it lots of opportunities, it also entails some risks which need to be taken care of.
+International business brings with it lots of opportunities but it also entails some risks..

 Read More: How to file a claim under Marine Insurance?

 Last month, the company bagged a big order from one of the companies situated in the Middle East.
-Though J.N Clothing did the proper inspection of goods before sending, unfortunately, once the consignment reached the buyer’s point, some boxes were wet.
-It was found that when the consignment was still underway, heavy rainwater damaged the goods.
+J.N Clothing did the proper inspection of goods before sending consignment.
+Unfortunately, some boxes got wet when the consignment reached the buyer’s point..
+Heavy rainwater damaged the goods when the consignment was still underway.
 The total loss was Rs 60 lakh.

 Thankfully, J.N Clothing had marine insurance policies, and therefore, the company approached the insurers for the claim settlement.

-As the claim amount was Rs 60 lakh, J.N Clothing divided the loss among both the insurers.
-In this case, the Insurer A settled Rs 50 lakh and the remaining Rs 10 lakh was settled by Insurer B. However, at the time of a claim settlement, J.N Clothing informed both the insurers that he will use two marine insurance policies for the claim settlement.
+As the claim amount was Rs 60 lakh, J.N Clothing divided the loss among both insurers.
+Insurer A settled Rs 50 lakh and Insurer B settled the remaining Rs 10 lakh. .
+However, at the time of a claim settlement, J.N Clothing informed both the insurers that he will use two marine insurance policies for the claim settlement.